Myanmar crisis tops agenda at divided ASEAN foreign ministers' meeting

 The two-day Association of Southeast Asian Nations meeting will be followed by talks later in the week with Beijing, Washington and other powers where top US diplomat Antony Blinken will seek to push back on China's assertiveness in the South China Sea.

-Myanmar has been ravaged by deadly violence since a military coup deposed Aung San Suu Kyi's government more than two years ago and unleashed a bloody crackdown on dissent.
+Myanmar has been ravaged by deadly violence since a military coup deposed Aung San Suu Kyi's government more than two years ago, unleashing a bloody crackdown on dissent.

 ASEAN has long been decried as a toothless talking shop, and it remains split over diplomatic attempts to resolve the crisis.

-Those fractures were laid bare in a draft joint communique seen by AFP, where a section on Myanmar was left blank as ASEAN members failed to agree on a unified position beforehand.
+Those fractures were laid bare in a draft joint communique seen by AFP, where a section on Myanmar was left blank.

 "The para is still being discussed... member countries are still taking time to propose their submission," a Southeast Asian diplomat told AFP.

-The only time ASEAN has failed to issue a joint communique was over a decade ago in 2012 due to a language dispute about the South China Sea.

-ASEAN members were making "extra efforts" in the days before the meeting -- a prelude to a leaders' summit in September -- to unite the group around the Myanmar issue, the diplomat said on condition of anonymity.
+ASEAN members were making "extra efforts" before the meeting -- a prelude to a leaders' summit in September -- to unite the group around the Myanmar issue, the diplomat said on condition of anonymity.

-However the official was "not too optimistic" that would happen given that a "few members have different perspectives on how to approach the problem", they said.
+The official was "not too optimistic" that would happen given that a "few members have different perspectives", they said.

-Myanmar remains an ASEAN member but has been barred from high-level meetings over the junta's failure to implement a five-point plan, agreed two years ago, to end the violence and restart negotiations to resolve the crisis.
+Myanmar remains an ASEAN member but has been barred from high-level meetings over the junta's failure to implement a five-point plan agreed two years ago to resolve the crisis.

-ASEAN efforts to kick-start the plan's execution have been fruitless, as the junta ignores international criticism and refuses to engage with its opponents.

-Thailand, meanwhile, hosted the junta's foreign minister for controversial "informal talks" last month, deepening the divisions between the ASEAN members.

 'Clearer' plan

-As the meeting opened, NGO Human Rights Watch in a press release urged ASEAN chair Indonesia, bloc members and allies to "create a coalition of concerned governments to... press the junta" more strongly on its rights abuses.

-On Thursday, an ASEAN-plus-three ministerial meeting with Japan, South Korea and China will take place ahead of an 18-nation East Asia Summit foreign ministers' meeting on Friday, which will also include Washington and Beijing.
+On Thursday, an ASEAN-plus-three ministerial meeting with Japan, South Korea and China will take place ahead of the ASEAN Regional Forum and an 18-nation East Asia Summit foreign ministers' meeting on Friday, which will also include Washington and Beijing.

 China has made sweeping claims in the strategic waterway despite protests from several ASEAN members who argue for unimpeded freedom of navigation and that their own territorial claims be respected.